josephbeuysmum/Dertisch/README.md

 `Dertisch` is still in beta, and whilst no official timescale exists for ongoing development, presently suggestions are as follows:

--   create and move to Dev branch in Git;
+-   move to Devops Git branch;
+-	make `Customer` and `Waiter` [RxSwift](https://github.com/ReactiveX/RxSwift/) compatible;
+-   change the multi-protocol'ed situation so that, say, `Waiter` becomes a single object containing the child objects `WaiterForCustomer`, `WaiterForWaiter`, and `WaiterForHeadChef` (these would be structs/classes that implement protocols rather than protocols thus meaning we could store properties in them, thus possibly removing the need for the Rota);
 -   rename Images ingredient;
--   change the mult-protocol'ed situation so that, say, `Waiter` becomes a single object containing the child objects `WaiterForCustomer`, `WaiterForWaiter`, and `WaiterForHeadChef` (these would be structs/classes that implement protocols rather than protocols thus meaning we could store properties in them, thus possibly removing the need for the Rota);
 -	make classes, structs, and protocols that can be made internal and/or final just that;
 -   make `Dertisch` a Cocoapod;
 -	make utils functions native class extensions instead;
 -	move optional `KitchenMembers` into their own repos to minimise the footprint of the core framework;
 -   *dry protocols* for metaphorically-named functions and properties, so that injected properties can be cast from, par exemple, a `Waiter` to a `Presenter` at runtime;
--	new `MetricsSousChef` for serving device-specific numeric constants;
+-	new `MetricsSousChef` for device-specific numeric constants;
 -	new `FirebaseIngredient`;
 -	instigate Redux-style 'reducer' process for kitchen classes so they can become structs that overwrite themselves;
 -	replace `endShift()` functions with weak vars etc?;